 This tool is being developed by a team within the larger Cascadia Climate Adaptation Strategy that is led by Andrew Shirk (University of Washington – Climate Impacts Group), Greg Kehm (Greg Kehm Associates),Meade Krosby (University of Washington), David Thau (World Wildlife Fund), Carly Vynne (Osprey Insights), Tanya Birch (Google), and Jen Watkins (Conservation Northwest).
 Sonia Hall of SAH Ecologia LLC has been contracted by US Fish and Wildlife Service to conduct facilitated workshops throughout Cascadia to engage stakeholders in 2019.

 We appreciate the time and expertise of an advisory team of experts is providing input, guidance, and review of our tool as it is developed.
-This team includes Karl Burkart (Leonardo DiCaprio Foundation), Carlos Carroll (Klamath Center for Conservation Research), Bill Gaines (Washington Conservation Science Institute), Josh Lawler (University of Washington), Michael Schindel (The Nature Conservancy), Peter Singleton (US Forest Service – PNW Research Lab), Andy Teucher (Ministry of Environment), Dave Theobald (Conservation Science Partners), and Jessica Walz Schafer (Wildlands Network).
+This team includes Karl Burkart (Leonardo DiCaprio Foundation), Carlos Carroll (Klamath Center for Conservation Research), Sam Cushman (US Forest Service), Bill Gaines (Washington Conservation Science Institute), Kim Hall (The Nature Conservancy), Josh Lawler (University of Washington), Don Morgan, Michael Schindel (The Nature Conservancy), Peter Singleton (US Forest Service – PNW Research Lab), Andy Teucher (Ministry of Environment), Dave Theobald (Conservation Science Partners), and Jessica Walz Schafer (Wildlands Network).

-The Partner Forum is still seeking funding to complete the prototype tool by the end of 2019, but with the generous in-kind and financial support of the following work is underway: Charlotte Martin Foundation, Conservation Northwest, Google, Leonardo DiCaprio Foundation (via Sustainable Markets Foundation), and North Pacific Landscape Conservation Cooperative, and Wilburforce Foundation.
+The Partner Forum continues to seek funding to build out this tool, but with the generous in-kind and financial support of the following work is underway: Charlotte Martin Foundation, Conservation Northwest, Google, Leonardo DiCaprio Foundation (via Sustainable Markets Foundation), North Pacific Landscape Conservation Cooperative, Seattle City Light, and Wilburforce Foundation.